awsdocs/aws-step-functions-developer-guide/doc_source/input-output-example.md

 "ResultPath": "$.data.lambdaresult",
 ```

 This `ResultPath` tells the state machine to insert the result of the Lambda function into a node named `lambdaresult`, as a child of the `data` node in the original state machine input\.
-Without further processing with `OutputPath`, the input of the state now includes the result of the Lambda function with the original input\.
+Without further processing with `OutputPath`, the output of the state now includes the result of the Lambda function with the original input\.

 ```
 {